JatinArutla/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-KAGGLE COMPETITION: Using machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+KAGGLE COMPETITION: Using a Random Forest Classifier to create a model that predicts which passengers survived the Titanic shipwreck achieving an accuracy of 83%.